Pentagon Federal Credit Union

 Pentagon Federal Credit Union, widely known by its abbreviated name PenFed, is a United States federal credit union headquartered in McLean, Virginia, chartered and regulated under the authority of the National Credit Union Administration (NCUA).
 PenFed is the nation's third largest federal credit union, with assets of $34.8 billion and more than 2.8 million members as of December 2023.

+The credit union also operates a charitable foundation known as the Pentagon Federal Credit Union Foundation, or more widely the PenFed Foundation that is headquartered in Alexandria, Virginia.

 In addition to a variety of loans, savings, and deposit accounts, PenFed also offers credit cards and other financial services.

 Membership

 Pentagon Federal Credit Union historically had a limited membership to individuals sharing the common bond defined in its credit union charter, mostly membership in organizations related to national defense.
 In 2018, PenFed acquired the New York-chartered Progressive Credit Union, which had failed due to taxi medallion loans in New York City but which had an open field of membership charter allowing anyone nationwide to join.

 A list of some past eligible memberships include the following: